 If you’ve been victimized by attacks, incident response and forensic services from trusted providers can identify the attack vectors used by cybercriminals and help your teams craft an effective remediation strategy.

 Skimming has gone digital, and now poses a significant threat to customer credit data, company reputation and effective regulatory compliance.
-By proactively protecting systems with scheduled patching, regular risk analyses, and continuous vulnerability testing, however, businesses can limit the impact of skimming at scale.
+By proactively protecting systems with scheduled patching, regular risk analyses, and continuous vulnerability and penetration testing, however, businesses can limit the impact of skimming at scale.

 Ready to reduce the risk of successful skimming?
 See how HALOCK can help.